dealingwith/daniel-industries/about.md

 See also: [colophon](/colophon), [uses](/uses), and [now](/now).

 The [blog](/blog) started in 2001 and now has over 3,000 posts.
-Some are single links or thoughts, or collections of links, or journals of moments in my life, or longer posts about philosophy, bicycling, music, or the internet.
-It started as a notebook, then a link log and what is now commonly referred to as a micro-blog, then a proper blog (long after blogging had peaked).
-I like to think of it as a public [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book), although that might be aspirational.
-There is considerable cringe and broken links in the old stuff, which I am slowly editing over the course of years.
+Posts are single links/thoughts, collections of links, journals, or longer posts about philosophy, bicycling, music, or the internet.
+It started as a notebook, became a micro-blog, then a proper blog (long after blogging had peaked).
+I like to think of it as a public [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book), although that feels aspirational.
+There is ample cringe and broken links in the old stuff, which I am slowly editing over the course of years.

 If you are looking for somewhere to start, try these: